veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-pie-chart.md

     [xAxisLabel] = "Country"
     ```
 - **Labels (True/false):** It gives the name to the x-axis and y-axis.
 These levels are selected from the dataset.
 If it is true, it shows the x-axis and y-axis levels otherwise it does not show.
--   **explodeSlices (True/false) :** It gives the radius to the each slice.
+-   **explodeSlices (True/false):** It gives the radius to each slice.
 The radius of the slice will be proportional to its value.
-If it is true, it make the radius proportional to its values and if it is false, normal slice division is made.
+If it is true, it makes the radius proportional to its values and if it is false, normal slice division is made.
 -   **Key:** Key is used to provide user custom key point into the chart.
 It is like a user’s custom parameter provided to the chart section.
--   **Doughnut (True / False):** This attribute provide a hollow space at the center of pie chart.
-If it is true, the hollow space will be inserted in to the chart otherwise not.
+-   **Doughnut (True / False):** This attribute provides a hollow space at the center of the pie chart.
+If it is true, the hollow space will be inserted into the chart otherwise not.
 -   **Value:** It is a value of the key that the user provided manually.
 For example,
-- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background: orange; height:200px;).

 - **Class**: "Class" attribute is used to point to a class in a style sheet.
 A class contains one or more style statements.
 Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
-The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+The "Class" attribute accepts space separated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
     ```css
     .class1 {
         border-radius:10px;